m-language/m/docs/tutorial/functions.rst

 .. code-block:: lisp

-    # This has the same effect as the example above due to currying.
+    # The increment function
     (add 1)

 Multi-Argument Functions
 ========================

-Multi-argument functions in M are actually just syntax sugar for curried functions.
+Multi-argument functions in M are just syntax sugar for curried functions.
 Likewise, multi-argument application is just syntax sugar for curried application.

 .. code-block:: lisp

-    # The two-argument application function with syntax sugar.
+    # The two-argument application function with syntax sugar
-    (fn [x y z] (x y z))
+    (fn [f a b] (f a b))

-    # The two-argument application function without syntax sugar.
+    # The two-argument application function without syntax sugar
-    (fn x (fn y (fn x ((x y) z))))
+    (fn f (fn a (fn b ((f a) b))))